 - Using a rubber spatula, fold in the cheddar cheese.

 - Using a large scoop, measure equal portions of batter onto baking tray.
-Batter will make 10 large biscuits or 12 medium size biscuits.
+Batter will make 12 medium size biscuits.

-- Place tray in the refrigerator for 25 minutes.
+- Place the tray in the refrigerator for 30 minutes.

-- Preheat oven to 450 F. Bake biscuits for 17 – 20 minutes or until golden brown.
+- Toward the end of the chill time, preheat oven to 425 F. Bake biscuits for 17 – 21 minutes or until golden brown.
 Remove from oven.

 - Combine topping ingredients in a small bowl.
-Brush over biscuits.
+Brush over warm biscuits.

 - Serve warm.

-- Placing the biscuits in the refrigerator for a few minutes helps the biscuits bake up nice and tall rather than flattening with the warm butter and cheese.
+- Placing the biscuits in the refrigerator before baking helps the biscuits bake up nice and tall rather than flattening with the warm butter and cheese.

 - For the best gluten free cheddar bay biscuits, serve them warm.